Step 6 - Configure the Stylesheet

 Add Te Ara Hura

-Important for everyone: Make sure Caddy is still running.
+Make sure Caddy is still running.
 If not, enter caddy run in the terminal.

 Add the GeoJSON Source

 1. Click on Data Sources in the top bar of Maputnik.
-In the panel that pops up, you will see #protomaps listed under Active Sources
+In the panel that pops up, you will see protomaps listed under Active Sources.

-• Source ID is te-ara-hura
+• Source ID: te-ara-hura

-• If not, restart Caddy
+• If the file doesn't load, restart Caddy and try again.

 Add a Trail Layer